 How about a piece of fabric for your future wedding dress if you want to manifest your dream wedding?

-Similar to the above point, you can also choose objects that have sentimental value for you.
+Similar to the above point, you can also choose objects that have sentimental value to you.

 If you’d like to make your vision board contents interchangeable, then opt for fun decorative pins.
 There are so many options out there.
 Gold pineapples, neon baubles, flowers, and cats, just to name a few.